sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/InputParameters.rst

         }

-    * For additional_software support, update the input/config/{arch}/rhel/9.6/additional_software.json file with the required {arch} data, where {arch} can either be x86_64 or aarch64, or a combination of both.
+    * For additional_software support, update the input/config/{arch}/rhel/9.6/additional_software.json file, where {arch} can either be x86_64 or aarch64, or both.

 .. note::